Bible Chapter Summary

 Psalms 88:14-15

-“LORD, why castest thou off my soul? why hidest thou thy face from me?”
+“LORD, why castest thou off my soul? why hidest thou thy face from me?
+I am afflicted and ready to die from my youth up: while I suffer thy terrors I am distracted.”

 Study the complete chapter with interlinear Hebrew & Greek, verse-by-verse, in the Gospel Daily reader.